p3t3r67x0/dayjs_dynamic_locale/README.md

-# dayjs_dynamic_locale
+# dayjs-dynamic-locale

-Plugin to load dynamic locale for dayjs
+> Plugin to load dynamic locale for dayjs